 We are now 6 months into our new Teachers for Research & Feedback community where we offer opportunities for teachers to join impactful education studies and contribute their feedback to improving the ASSISTments platform.
-During these past months, we have shared 20 opportunities (many are paid!) for research and feedback with the TFRF community via our monthly newsletter.
-If you’re not a Teacher for Research & Feedback teacher, join today!
+During these past months, we have shared 20 opportunities (many paid!) for research and feedback with the TFRF community via our monthly newsletter.
+Not a part of the Teachers for Research & Feedback community?
+Join today!

 Teacher engagement continues to be an integral part of product development at ASSISTments and we want to THANK YOU for your contributions to our ongoing research of usability for the features we hope to integrate into the ASSISTments platform.

 Below is a quick glance of numbers for some of our past opportunities where Teachers for Research & Feedback teachers got early access to forthcoming features!

 The LIVE-CHART feature allows teachers to track students’ progress in real-time as they do work assigned through ASSISTments.
 This allows teachers to intervene when necessary.